Sian Hannagan, Health Post

 Then you may have adrenal fatigue.

-Essentially, it’s the loss of function in your adrenal glands, this loss of function affects our ability to regulate stress processes, leaving the body in an chronically inflammatory state.
+Essentially, it’s the loss of function in your adrenal glands, this loss of function affects our ability to regulate stress processes, leaving the body in a chronic inflammatory state.
 It also inhibits our ability to metabolize fats effectively.
 All of the stress processes are managed by cortisol which is what our adrenal glands produce.
 Cortisol is an essential hormone that helps us deal with stressful moments.
-But when our bodies are exposed to too much stress, or have other health related crises occurring, then the adrenal glands start to lose function.
+But when our bodies are exposed to too much stress, or have other health-related crises occurring, then the adrenal glands start to lose function.
 Events that can precipitate the loss of adrenal function are ongoing stress or psychological worry, long periods of sub-optimal sleep, chronic infection or excessive exercise and nutrient depletion.
 As the adrenal glands lose function we start to feel less great, as we feel less great we do things like take stimulants and eat high energy foods to try and rebalance the exhaustion.
 Our sleep cycles also suffer as a result of this.
 All of this puts further pressure on our adrenals which puts us in a vicious cycle that seems impossible to escape.

 Realizing I had adrenal fatigue was a lightbulb moment for me, I wasn’t just tired all of the time because I was getting old, or raising children, there was something more going on that I could work with, my body needed support to heal.
 The first thing I needed to do was cut out coffee, coffee was my biggest culprit and my biggest crutch, losing it was a challenge but I made sure I supported myself through the coffee weaning process by getting plenty of rest.
 (Read more about Coffee, Thyroid and Fatigue from Mary Shomon)